tedneward/Azgaarnoth/Creatures/Bonedrinker.md

 ***Creating A Bonedrinker.*** The ritual that turns a goblinoid corpse into a bonedrinker requires the [create undead](../Magic/Spells/create-undead.md) spell cast by a caster of 15th level who must also pass a Knowledge/DC 20 check at the time of the casting.
 (Failure wastes the spell and the corpse.)
 Goblins transform into lesser bonedrinkers; hobgoblins into bonedrinkers; and bugbears into greater bonedrinkers.
 These rituals are typically known only to hobgoblin wizards and clerics, though the secret has undoubtedly spread to other races over the years.

-***Unholy Toughness***.
-A lesser bonedrinker gains a bonus to its hit points equal to its Charisma modifier multiplied by its Hit Dice.
+***Unholy Toughness.*** A lesser bonedrinker gains a bonus to its hit points equal to its Charisma modifier multiplied by its Hit Dice.

 ---